jmetzger/training-mysql-einsteiger/database-objects/databases.md

 mysql
 mysql>
 ;; from here i leave out mysql>
-;; so you can easily copy & paste the lines here show databases
+;; so you can easily copy & paste the lines hereafter show databases

 --